 Community Engagement Grants will support projects that advance the King County Strategic Plan and achieve one of the following goals:

-- Promote the engagement of local residents in community or civic activities
+- Promote the engagement of unincorporated area residents in community or civic activities

 - Educate local residents about issues impacting them

 - Meet King County’s equity and social justice goals of increasing fairness and opportunity for all people, particularly for people of color, low-income communities and people with limited English proficiency.

 Community enhancement projects such as tree planting, graffiti removal and neighborhood clean-up

 - Priority will be given to projects that are one time or time limited in scope; ready to be implemented, and will be completed in 2016.